-- (1) The financial information related to revenues and expenses was provided by the University of South Florida. - (2) Tampa Housing revenues in FY 2017-18 are higher than the prior year due to an increases in average rental rates of 6.5%.
-These increases were partially offset by a decrease in revenues related to the demolition of certain housing facilities in the Andros Complex.
-FY 2018-19 revenues decreased due to the demolition of the remaining Andros Complex housing facilities in the summer of 2018, as well as lower occupancy levels.
-Expenses in 2017-18 were higher due to repair/maintenance/renovation projects completed during the year. - (3) St. Petersburg Housing revenues in FY 2017-18 are higher than the prior year due to an increase in average rental rates of 4.3% and occupancy exceeding 100%.
-Expenses in 2017-18 were higher due to hiring for vacant positions and repair/maintenance/renovation projects completed during the year.
-Revenues and expenses in FY 2018-19 were lower due to St. Petersburg Housing no longer utilizing the local hotel to accommodate overflow. - (4) In March 2020, the University of South Florida converted to remote instruction in response to the public health crisis created by the COVID-19 pandemic.
+- (1) The financial information related to revenues and expenses was provided by the University of South Florida. - (2) In March 2020, the University of South Florida converted to remote instruction in response to the public health crisis created by the COVID-19 pandemic.
 In FY 2020-21, Housing was open with limited occupancy.
-Housing System revenues were adversely affected by the pandemic in FY 2019-20 and FY 2020-21; however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") and the Coronavirus Response and Relief Supplemental Appropriations Act (the "CRRSA Act").
-To offset a portion of the lost revenues, CARES Act and CRRSA Act funding was provided to the Tampa Campus Housing System in the amount of \$5.6 million in FY 2019-20 and \$4.5 million in FY 2020-21, and to the St. Petersburg Campus Housing System in the amount of \$737 thousand in FY 2019-20 and \$1.8 million in FY 2020-21.
-Simultaneously, the Housing System implemented cost-cutting measures to preserve liquidity and maintain lease payments. - (5) St. Petersburg Student Center Lease Payments are equal to 100% of Series 2010A Certificates and Series 2019 Certificates (formerly 2010B Certificates) debt service allocable to the Student Center portion of the facility. - (6) On January 16, 2019, the USF Financing Corporation issued \$30,140,000 Series 2018 Certificates of Participation to fund the costs of the new USF St. Petersburg Housing and Dining Project.
+Operations fully resumed in FY 2021-22; however, housing capacity was temporarily reduced to provide for reserved COVID-19 isolation spaces.
+Housing rental revenues were adversely affected by the pandemic in FY 2019-20 and FY 2020-21; however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") and the Coronavirus Response and Relief Supplemental Appropriations (CRRSA Act).
+A portion of the CARES Act and CRRSA Act funding was provided to the Tampa Campus Housing System in the amount of \$5.6 million in FY 2019-20, \$4.1 million in FY 2020-21 and \$6.6 million in FY 2021-2022, and to the St. Petersburg Campus Housing System in the amount of \$0.7 million in FY 2019-20, \$1.8 million in FY 2020-21 and \$1.8 million in FY 2021-2022.
+These amounts are included in Revenues above.
+Simultaneously, the Housing System implemented cost-cutting measures to preserve liquidity and maintain lease payments. - (3) St. Petersburg Student Center Lease Payments are equal to 100% of Series 2010A Certificates and Series 2019 Certificates (issued to advance refund the Series 2010B Build America Bonds) debt service allocable to the Student Center portion of the facility. - (4) On January 16, 2019, the USF Financing Corporation issued \$30.1 million Series 2018 Certificates of Participation to fund the costs of the new USF St. Petersburg Housing and Dining Project.
 The Certificates were issued at a tax-exempt all-in fixed interest rate of 3.99%.
-Bond proceeds included \$2,010,000 for capitalized interest during construction of the Project.
-The 375-bed Project opened in August 2020. - (7) On January 16, 2019, the Series 2019 Certificates were issued at a tax-exempt all-in fixed interest rate of 3.68% to advance refund the outstanding Series 2010B Build America Bonds that were issued at a taxable interest rate net of the federal subsidy of 5.53%.
-The refunding resulted in annual debt service savings of approximately \$120,000, with a net present value savings of \$1.8 million (11.8%) over the term of the Certificates.
-The Series 2010A and Series 2010B Certificates were initially issued simultaneously and, together, provided for level debt service.
-The increase in debt service for the Series 2019 Certificates (formerly 2010B Certificates) is due to the maturity of the Series 2010A Certificates. - (8) Operating Expenses include Bad Debt Expenses and Administrative Overhead.
+Bond proceeds included \$2.0 million to fund interest payments during construction of the Project.
+The 375-bed Project opened in August 2020. - (5) On October 31, 2022, the USF Financing Corporation issued \$30.0 million Series 2022 Certificates of Participation to fund the costs of the new USF Sarasota-Manatee Housing and Student Center Project.
+The Certificates were issued at a tax-exempt all-in fixed interest rate of 4.85%.
+Bond proceeds included \$2.5 million to fund interest payments during construction of the Project (FY 2022-23 and FY 2023-24).
+The 200-bed Project is anticipated to open in summer 2024. - (6) Operating Expenses include Bad Debt Expenses and Administrative Overhead.